Niagara-on-the-Lake, Ontario, Canada – MAP

 Welcome to Canada’s most haunted town.
 This article gives detailed, interesting history.
 Plus 2 ghost stories not told on the Ghost Walks of Niagara-on-the-Lake

 The History of Canada’s Most Haunted Town

-Upper Canada’s first provincial capital was home to many firsts for Ontario.
+Upper Canada’s original capitol was home to many firsts for Ontario.
+The first…

 - Post Office

 And of course, public executions by hanging.
 Leading to a little known first.
 The one and only time in Canadian history when a woman was hanged.
 The charge, poisoning her husband.

 This history reads like a soap opera.
 A young woman named Mary London forced to marry an older man.
 He’s rich.
 Owns a farm located at the “Head of the Lake”, area now part of the City of Hamilton.